Brett-Kennedy/ClassificationThresholdTuner/README.md

 so knows which the probabilities refer to where only one set of probs are provided (can provide a pair of probs per row if want -- and for multiclass, need to).

+### print_stats_labels()
+This assumes the labels have been selected already.
+Where only the probabilities are available, this method cannot be called directly, but will be called by print_stats_proba() if that is called.

+Display basic metrics related to the predictions.
+Displays some of the most common metrics: precision, recall and F1 scores.
+These are shown per class, as well as their macro average.

+This is method is called by print_stats_proba(), but can be called directly if the labels have been set elsewhere.

+### print_stats_proba()

+Presents 2 scores: brier score, AUROC,
+Plots: AUROC curve, histogram, and swarmplot.
+If no threshold is specified, uses 0.5.
+Enhances the AUROC to show the threshold.

+### plot_by_threshold()
+This draws a row of plots for each potential threshold.
+In the swarm plots, the red indicates errors.
+Otherwise, each class is drawn with a specific colour.
+The confusion matrix lines up with the swarm plots, showing the same classes in the same order.

+### describe_slices()
+For simplicity, assumes the same threshold for each class; this is for visualization and not the actual tuning.
+We can see the implications of moving the threshold from one location to another, in terms of the numbers of each class within each slice between the potential thresholds.

+### tune_threshold()

+Once called, may wish to call print_stats_labels() again with the optimal threshold(s).

+# Examples
+-- give examples from the notebooks

 ## Implications of setting the thresholds
 -- give examples from notebooks